jobtome/openapi-to-graphql/packages/openapi-to-graphql/README.md

 The options object can contain the following properties:

 - `strict` (type: `boolean`, default: `false`): OpenAPI-to-GraphQL generally tries to produce a working GraphQL schema for a given OAS if the strict mode is disabled.
 If OpenAPI-to-GraphQL cannot fully translate a given OAS (e.g., because data schema definitions are incomplete or there are name collusions that cannot be resolved), `createGraphQLSchema` will by default degrade gracefully and produce a partial GraphQL schema.
 OpenAPI-to-GraphQL will log warnings (given logging is enabled).
 If the `strict` mode is enabled, however, `createGraphQLSchema` will throw an error if it cannot create a GraphQL schema matching the given OAS perfectly.
+- `softValidation` (type: `boolean`, default: `false`): OpenAPI-to-GraphQL will by default validate the given OAS before creating a GraphQL schema.
+If the `softValidation` mode is enabled, however, `createGraphQLSchema` will not validate the given OAS before creating a GraphQL schema.
+This is useful if you want to create a GraphQL schema for an OAS that is not fully compliant with the OpenAPI Specification.
+Errors will be added to the report object.

 ***